The pipeline

 Same code.
 Two builds.

 The free build simply omits the render-queue file.
-There is no runtime lock and no licence check anywhere in the code — the split is the mechanism, so the GPL source stays freely modifiable either way.
+No runtime lock, no licence check anywhere in the code — the split is the mechanism, so the GPL source stays freely modifiable either way.

 Honest scope

-• It is not a material library.
-No pre-made materials ship with it.
+- It is not a material library.
+Nothing pre-made ships with it.

 Requirements